 The doctoral program in clinical and translational sciences offers a general curriculum, an interdisciplinary concentration in psychiatric, behavioral and statistical genetics and a concentration in cancer and molecular medicine.

 Students who pursue the doctoral program in clinical and translational sciences will be grounded in a relative substantive area and be prepared to integrate data from multiple disciplines, have strong communication and computational skills and be sufficiently flexible to easily move among different projects and research venues.

 Students who complete the program should achieve the following core competencies:

-- Understand, integrate and apply relevant biomedical biobehavioral concepts and theoretical frameworks to research
+- Understand, integrate and apply relevant discipline-specific biomedical concepts and theoretical frameworks in research, written and oral communication

-- Plan, incorporate and use appropriate methods for the dissemination and adoption of clinical research findings
+- Plan, incorporate and use appropriate terminology for orally imparting research findings and theories

 VCU Graduate Bulletin, VCU Graduate School and general academic policies and regulations for all graduate students in all graduate programs

 The VCU Graduate Bulletin website documents the official admission and academic rules and regulations that govern graduate education for all graduate programs at the university.
 These policies are established by the graduate faculty of the university through their elected representatives to the University Graduate Council.

 It is the responsibility of all graduate students, both on- and off-campus, to be familiar with the VCU Graduate Bulletin as well as the Graduate School website and academic regulations in individual school and department publications and on program websites.
 However, in all cases, the official policies and procedures of the University Graduate Council, as published on the VCU Graduate Bulletin and Graduate School websites, take precedence over individual program policies and guidelines.